indikaimk/indikaimk.github.io/_posts/2018-03-31-working-with-a-real-world-dataset-in-pandas.markdown

 #2015-01-10 21:00:00  	MSC_2   4021          	3670         	2995   	   	4400.457962     351
 {% endhighlight %}

-Interstingly both **MSCs** have maximum call failures in the same hour - 9.00 PM.
+Interestingly both **MSCs** have maximum call failures in the same hour - 9.00 PM.

 So in this post we have done a detailed analysis of the data in our CSV file.
 In the next post we will try to create some graphs using our dataset of the telecommunication network.